jskeet/DemoCode/Drums/index.md

 - (Internal) Consider generating/writing C# code from schema to have a cleaner model

 # Version history

+## Version 1.0.0-alpha13 (2023-02-17)

+- Fixed bug when overwriting existing file (if the new file is shorter, old data would still be present)

+## Version 1.0.0-alpha12 (2023-01-09)

+- Requires .NET 4.8 instead of 4.7.2
+- Minor schema fixes (e.g. attack in KitMasterComp)
+- Detection of software revisions (module firmware)
+- Support for TD-17 and TD-27 version 2 firmware

 ## Version 1.0.0-alpha11 (2021-11-12)